-Presubmittal meeting required
+Presubmittal meeting required.

-UDO Administration Presubmittal meeting (Accela record type - UDOPS): All potential applications for administrative adjustments, interpretations and variances must have a presubmittal meeting prior to submitting an application. \A presubmittal meeting is not required prior to filing an appeal application, but a meeting is required prior to proceeding to the Board of Adjustment. \
+UDO Administration Presubmittal meeting (Accela record type - UDOPS): All potential applications for administrative adjustments (including transportation adjustments), alternative compliance, variances and interpretations must have a presubmittal meeting prior to submitting an application.
+A presubmittal meeting is not required prior to filing an appeal application, but a meeting is required prior to proceeding to the Board of Adjustment.